 In Spanish, however, estadounidense works just fine.
 When someone asks, I always use estadounidense to avoid stepping onto a cultural landmine.
 I never call myself americano in Spanish, and I don’t use norteamericano because in my worldview, as someone educated in the United States, Mexicans are North Americans too.

 For these same reasons, in English I avoid using “America” as a noun to describe the country.
 United States is clear and precise to both English and Spanish speakers.
 But “American” is the only option for describing the people, other than the convoluted “people from the U.S.,” which I’ll admit to using sometimes.

 The good news is that these linguistic pissing matches seem to only take place on the internet.
 Most people — Mexicans and Americans included — are far too polite and tolerant to squabble about it in person.

 So there you go.
 I hope I’ve made this clear.
 Now that you know the different meanings of the term American in English and Spanish, please ignore the possible political connotations.
 People use it out of convention, not from a lack respect.

 Of course, feel free to disagree in the comments below.

 100+ words and phrases for speaking and understanding real Mexican Spanish

-So here’s my Master List of the most common, useful, and hilarious words and phrases in Mexican Spanish, which goes for beyond the top 10 or 20 (or the other articles online with the same words as my first two lists and obvious rewrites of my descriptions).
-I sincerely hope that when you hear these words, you’ll remember my examples and laugh.
+So here’s my Master List of the most common, useful, and hilarious words and phrases in Mexican Spanish, which goes far beyond the top 10 or 20 (or the other articles online with the same words as my first two lists and obvious rewrites of my descriptions.
+You know who you are).
+I sincerely hope that when you hear these badass Spanish words, you’ll remember my examples of Mexican slang and laugh.

 Along with ¿Qué pasó? and ¿Qué tal?, this is yet another way to say What’s up?
 A more informal version is ¿Que tranza?, or the vulgar ¿Que pedo?